cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-files-in-agent-promises.markdown

                     off
 ```

-**Synopsis**: true/false purge files on client that do not match files
-on server when a depth\_search is used

 **Default value:** false

+**Description**: The `purge` menu option polict instructs on whether to purge files on client that do not match files
+on server when a depth\_search is used.

+Purging files is a potentially dangerous matter during a file copy it implies that any promiser (destination) file which is not matched by a source will be deleted.
+Since there is no source, this means the file will be irretrievable.
+Great care should be exercised when using this feature.

+Note that purging will also delete backup files generated during the file copying if `copy_backup` is set to true.

 **Example**: